AdaCore/spark2014/docs/guidance/main.rst

    type Vote is (None, Blue, White, Red);

-   function Majority_Voting1 (A, B, C : Vote) return Vote
+   function Majority_Voting (A, B, C : Vote) return Vote
      with Post => (if A = B then Majority_Voting'Result = A
                    elsif A = C then